Customizing the user’s session

 Scripts in /opt/thinlinc/etc/xstartup.d and /opt/thinlinc/etc/xlogout.d are run on the agent, with the same rights as the user owning the session.

-If the client has requested that the session should be started with a command supplied by the client, VSM agent will set the environment variable TLCOMMAND to this command.
+If the client has requested that the session should be started with a command supplied by the client, the agent will set the environment variable TLCOMMAND to this command.
 In this case, the profile selection dialog will be disabled and tl-run-profile will execute the command specified by the client, instead of a profile command.
 To disable client supplied start programs, create the file /opt/thinlinc/etc/xstartup.d/00-no-startprog.sh, containing:

 unset TLCOMMAND

-Speeding up Session Startup
+Speeding up session startup

 One way of speeding up this process is to execute some of the operations in the background.
-Most often, there is no need to mount the local drives before starting KDE, because it takes longer time to start KDE than it takes to mount the local drives.
+Most often, there is no need to mount the local drives before starting KDE because it takes longer time to start KDE than it takes to mount the local drives.
 The two operations can easily run in parallel.
 The same goes for the example of mounting shared directories.

 The easiest way to accomplish this is to add an & sign after commands run by scripts in /opt/thinlinc/etc/xstartup.d.